ethereum/consensus-specs/tests/formats/bls/eth_aggregate_pubkeys.md

 ## Condition

-The `eth2_aggregate_pubkeys` handler should aggregate the signatures in the `input`, and the result should match the expected `output`.
+The `eth_aggregate_pubkeys` handler should aggregate the signatures in the `input`, and the result should match the expected `output`.